Structure and Content of a Thesis/Dissertation/Report

 2. steps to analyse results

-Run the methodology.
-What happened?
-Report the results.
+This is where you record the output of running your methodology.
+Data are usually provided in tables and figures.
 Did the methodology have to be amended and re-run?
 Why?
 What was missed/wrong the first time?
 Were the assumptions still valid?

 Here you will include a description of the reliability and accuracy of your results, a description of the results in the context of the subject of the topic and set out the limitations of the experiment.